-We have discussed five major components of shift work schedules: shift length, schedule format (fixed or rotating shifts),on-off work patterns, overtime, and scheduling policies.
-Obviously, many aspects of schedules were not covered, including shift start times, start of the work week, the speed and direction of rotating shift schedules, breaks and meal periods, shift pay differentials, level vs. variable coverage requirements, nap policies, and many more.
+We have discussed five major components of shift work schedules: shift length, schedule format (fixed or rotating shifts), on-off work patterns, overtime, and scheduling policies.
+Obviously, many aspects of schedules were not covered, including shift start times, the start of the workweek, the speed, and direction of rotating shift schedules, breaks and meal periods, shift pay differentials, level vs. variable coverage requirements, nap policies, and many more.

 Keep in mind that you canâ€™t tell whether a schedule is good or bad just by looking at these five characteristics.
 As long as your schedule satisfies your business requirements, only your employees can tell you whether the schedule is good.
 The same schedule at two different sites (even in the same industry) can be perceived differently.
 Employee demographics will differ.
 Experience with various types of schedules also will differ.
 And the previous schedules used at each location may not have been the same.